 What is sure to become a weekly thing, here’s the first edition of a Post Round-up where I share three articles I’ve come across in my travels on the internet.
 For each post I’ll let you know why I’m sharing it and what I took away from it, as well as of course linking to it so you can read it on your own.
 If you have any thoughts on the posts/blogs/articles I share, I’d love to hear from you in the comments section!
 The images seen here are those used in the respective post.

 My name is Taylor and I’m a 23 year old girl who struggles with depression, anxiety, and PTSD*.
-I have a full time job, am taking classes on my way to getting my BA in communication and media, support myself and live alone with two cats.
+I have a full time job, am pursuing a BA in communication and media, support myself and live alone with two cats.

 I love to be productive and feel absolutely miserable when I don’t get things done.
 That isn’t to say, however, that I’m automatically programmed to be a superhero and have the natural instinct to tackle things on my to-do lists.